germsvel/germsvel.github.io/_drafts/elixir_supervisors_and_their_strategies.md

 order to perform swaps.
 Whichever method you use will depend on your needs.

-The rest of the module-based supervisor is much like it's dynamic counterpart, where we define the children with convenience functions, but note that we use the [`supervise/2`][supervise/2] function instead of directly using `Supervisor.start_link`.
+The rest of the module-based supervisor is much like it's dynamic counterpart, where we define the children with convenience functions, with the difference that we use the [`supervise/2`][supervise/2] function instead of directly using `Supervisor.start_link/2`.

 ## Supervision Strategies

-Another great benefit of using OTP's supervisors is that we get some very interesting strategies for managing workers.
+Another great benefit of using OTP's supervisors is that we get some very interesting strategies for managing children.
 Let's take a look at them.

 ### :one_for_one